Time reversal reserved spin valve and spin transistor based on unconventional $p$-wave magnets: Introduction

 Despite the above-mentioned advances, proposals for spintronic devices directly leveraging $p$-wave magnets remain largely unexplored.
 Two prototypical spintronic architectures, the spin valve \cite{DalDin2024Antiferromagnetic,ref70} and the spin field-effect transistor (SFET) \cite{Ciorga_2025,WOS:000223375100042,Jiang2019}, offer ideal testbeds for realizing nonrelativistic, time-reversal-symmetric spin control.
 In a conventional spin valve \cite{DalDin2024Antiferromagnetic,ref70}, two ferromagnetic layers can be tuned between parallel (\text{P}) and antiparallel (\text{AP}) magnetization states: conduction occurs only for spins aligned with the local magnetization, leading to high conductance in the \text{P} configuration and suppression in the \text{AP} configuration.
 Switching between P and AP states typically requires an external magnetic field \cite{ref43}.
 In contrast, an SFET exploits spin precession \cite{Ciorga_2025,WOS:000223375100042,Jiang2019}: as electrons travel through the channel, their spins precess due to spin-orbit coupling, and a gate voltage modulates the precession frequency, thereby controlling the conductance.
 Such devices leverage the spin degree of freedom for information processing and storage, promising low power consumption, high speed, and dense integration \cite{ DalDin2024Antiferromagnetic,Ciorga_2025}.

-In this work, we propose \textit{time-reversal-symmetric} a spin valve and a spin transistor based on UPMs.
+In this work, we propose a \textit{time-reversal-symmetric} spin valve and a spin transistor based on UPMs.
 As illustrated in Fig.~\ref{fig:1}, the junction functions as a spin valve when the two UPM electrodes possess transverse exchange-field strength vectors and the central region acts as a normal metal (zero exchange-field strength).
 Under AP alignment, the conductance is strongly suppressed at low Fermi energies, whereas P alignment restores finite conductance.
 This arises from the anisotropic spin splitting of the Fermi surfaces along the transverse direction: when the Fermi contours on both sides are fully separated in the momentum space, the junction behaves as an ideal spin valve.
 Moreover, replacing the central normal region with another UPM whose strength vector points longitudinally perpendicular to those in the electrodes converts the device into a spin transistor.
 The longitudinally split Fermi surface induces coherent spin precession across all transverse momenta, leading to oscillatory conductance analogous to the Datta-Das mechanism \cite{Datta1990Electronic}.
 Since the magnitude and orientation of the UPM strength vectors can be effectively controlled via electrically tuning of the spin polarization \cite{Song2025Electrical}, the proposed spin valves and spin transistors provide a fully nonrelativistic route toward spintronic functionality without net magnetization or spin-orbit coupling.
-Compared with other unconventional magnets, the global shift of Fermi surfaces due to the spin splitting in UPMs enables high-contrast switching in spin valves, and allows for perfect spin precession in the spin transistors.
+Compared with other unconventional magnets, the global shift of Fermi surfaces in a p-wave magnet allows for perfect spin precession in spin transistors.
+Meanwhile, the well-separated Fermi surfaces of p-wave magnets, which are also present in some unconventional antiferromagnets\cite{ref14}, enable high-contrast switching in spin valves.